-A thread woven throughout this year’s Stanley Park TEDx talks are about making real connections.
-Connections with yourself, with others, and with your community.
+There’s a thread woven throughout this year’s Stanley Park TEDx talks.
+It’s about making real connections.
+Connections with yourself, with others and with your community.

 Like I said, one of the threads woven throughout this year’s TEDx talks is about making real connections.
 Here are three of the local thought leaders speaking on this topic.